 Setting up an ergonomic workspace

-The HSA has produced a ‘Position Yourself Well’ infographic, to advise employees on setting up an ergonomic workspace.
+The HSA has produced a ‘Position Yourself Well’ infographic (PDF), to advise employees on setting up an ergonomic workspace.
 The HSA also provides further guidance on this area in its guidance on working from home.

 Safety, health and welfare at work also covers psychosocial aspects such as work-related stress.